Orbi home mesh wifi system: Pros, cons and tips

 If you own a dishwasher, it must have a specifications label describing the power usage in Watts.

-If you plan to buy a dishwasher in a shop, you will be able to find the power usage in Watts by checking the specifications label or asking a shop assistance for support.
+If you plan to buy a dishwasher in a shop, you can find the power usage in Watts by checking the specifications label or asking shop assistance for support.

-If you plan to but a dishwasher online, the website you are visiting should display the power usage in Watts on the description or technical specifications section.
+If you plan to buy a dishwasher online, the website you visit should display the power usage in Watts in the description or technical specifications section.

 > What is a Watt (W) and how to transform Watts into Kilowatts